NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 Catalog consumers SHOULD ignore any RR in the catalog zone which is meaningless or useless to the implementation.

-Authoritative servers may be pre configured with multiple catalog zones, each associated with a different set of configurations.
+Authoritative servers may be pre-configured with multiple catalog zones, each associated with a different set of configurations.

 Although the contents of a catalog zone are interpreted and acted upon by nameservers, a catalog zone is a regular DNS zone and so must adhere to the